BudgetAirpods/InsanityRemastered/README.md

 This is a client-sided mod as it would be odd if other players could see your hallucinations.

 **This mod is far from being done.
 This is only the first version.
 I have much more planned for this mod.**

-## Reworks
+## Additions:
-Insanity Remastered changes how the insanity mechanic works in a couple of ways.

-- **The max insanity value is increased to accomodate for additions from this mod.**
-    - This makes you more vulnerable to the Ghost Girl.
-    - To combat this, you can recover sanity through various methods.

-- **There are now three levels of insanity.
+**There are now three levels of insanity.
 High, Medium, and Low.**
    - As your insanity level progresses, you will experience more intense hallucinations.

-## Additions:

 ### Sound Hallucinations:
 In addition to the current sounds that play when inside the facility, this mod adds several new sounds to throw you off.